TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/GuidesXml.rst

 .. todo: describe interlink mapping more detailed

 The :xml:`<inventory>` tag is located directly in the :ref:`guides tag <settings-guides>`.
-There can be 0 or more :xml:`<inventory>` tags, each defines one interlink inventory.
+There can be 0 or more :xml:`<inventory>` tags, each defines one Interlink inventory.

 A list of globally available Interlink (formerly "Intersphinx") repositories